 The Peninsula Pool was built in order to fill the need created by the closure of the bath houses that had been in use on the Willamette River.
 These structures were closed due to increasing pollution in the Willamette.
 As popular as the pool is with people, it also has a history of being enjoyed by Humboldt penguins.
 In 1957, when the penguins were scheduled to make their debut at the Washington Park Zoo, the zoo’s penguin facilities were not yet finished, so the Peninsula Park Pool was used as a holding area until their own space was ready. (text from Portland Parks and Recreation)

--More info on the Portland Parks and Recreation web site.
-Click HERE
+-For more info on community center, visit the Portland Parks and Recreation web site.

 Farragut Park was named after Admiral David Glasgow Farragut who, although born in Tennessee, fought for the North in the Civil War.
 He was a hero who is famous for saying, “Damn the torpedoes!
 Full speed ahead!” (text from Portland Parks and Recreation)

--More info on the Portland Parks and Recreation web site.
-Click HERE
+-For more info, visit the Portland Parks and Recreation web site.

 Villa St. Rose Convent